top of page

 If you are offering face painting "free to the public" I charge a little more per hour and there is a $25.00 per hour Line Manager requirement.
 It is a high-stress situation for the painter (me) and the people waiting in line and I am using more supplies and trying to continuously paint without break for two hours or more.
 If you want to save the $50.00, you must provide a hands-on helper that will organize the guests, help them make a choice from the menu, watch for hair and dirty faces and stand at the end of the line after handing out numbers to the last guests to be painted.
 It's a hard job but helps me tremendously to get through the maximum amount of guests and not make them angry at the end of the event.
 "Chopping" off the line without a line manager reflects badly on both of us.

-If you need additional painters, it's approximately $250 per painter for the two hours but we can use the same line manager.
-If you want multiple painters or book longer than two hours, the PPH and travel can be negotiated.
+If you need additional painters, it's approximately $275 per painter for the two hours but we can use the same line manager.

 What paints and supplies do you use?